Weakky/git-stack-sync/README.md

     2. Updates your local base branch (e.g., `main`) to match the remote.
     3. Checks the status of the pull request for every branch in your stack.
     4. If any PRs have been **merged**, it automatically removes those branches from the stack, re-parents their children, and prepares for cleanup.
-    5. Rebases the remaining, unmerged branches onto the latest version of the base branch.
+    5. Rebases the remaining, unmerged branches onto the latest version of the base branch in a single, efficient operation using `git rebase --update-refs`.

   * #### `gss restack`

-    Updates all descendant (child) branches after you've modified the current branch's history (e.g., with `git commit --amend` or `git rebase`).
-It performs a cascading rebase on all children.
+    Intelligently updates your stack after you've modified its history (e.g., with `git commit --amend` or an interactive rebase).
+It automatically detects the first branch that has diverged from its parent and rebases all of its descendants on top of it.
+You can run `restack` from anywhere in the stack.

   * #### `gss amend`

     A convenient shortcut.
-It adds all staged changes to the most recent commit (`git commit --amend --no-edit`) and then automatically runs `gss restack` if the current branch has children.
+It adds all staged changes to the most recent commit (`git commit --amend --no-edit`) and then automatically runs `gss restack` to update any descendant branches.

   * #### `gss push`